anshpayal/ObjectOrientedProgramming/README.md

     - Data moves openly from function to function.
 - ### Object Oriented Programming
     - It is programming paradigm that is defined using Object instead of only functions
-    - The object contains data (data members) and operations (function or member function) used to manipulate the data members.
+    - The object contains data (data members) and operations (function or member function) which is used to manipulate the data members.
 - ### Programming Paradigms
     - The method of classification of programming language based on their features.
      - Mainly two types: